bradzacher/FioriBuildEnv/README.md

 # Features

-- Lints JavaScript using eslint against the airbnb ruleset (a slightly modified set of rules).
-- Lints SASS using SCSSLint.
+- Transpilation:
-- Transpiles JavaScript files to ES5 using Babel.
+    - JavaScript files to ES5 using Babel.
-- Transpiles SASS to CSS and concatenates to a single CSS file.
+    - SASS to CSS.
+- Linting:
+    - JavaScript using ESlint against (a slightly modified) airbnb ruleset.
+    - SASS using SCSSLint.
-- Builds JavaScript and CSS source maps for easier browser debugging.
+- Generates JavaScript and CSS source maps for easier browser debugging.
 - Minifies XML and HTML.
 - Builds a Component-preload.js containing all XML and JavaScript files.
 - Incudes a local browsersync development server with: